Just a great, classic, juicy Coleslaw recipe. Everything you want, none of the unnecessary extras. A staple for that’s even better the next day.

 1. 7 cups of shredded cabbage is less than half a medium sized cabbage, 1/4 of a large one (i.e. just smaller than the size of a basketball).

-2. MAKE AHEAD: For the Coleslaw, place carrot and cabbage in a ziplock bag, squeeze out excess air then refrigerate for up to 5 days.
+2. MAKE AHEAD: Coleslaw that's already dressed is terrific for 2 days.
+Beyond this, place carrot and cabbage in a ziplock bag, squeeze out excess air then refrigerate for up to 5 days.
 Make the dressing and store in the fridge separately.
-Coleslaw tends to get watery after a few hours so it's best made fresh.
+Then dress before serving (up to 2 days ahead).

 3. This recipe serves 6 - 8 as a side.
 It makes enough for one batch of the BBQ Pulled Pork Sandwiches.